loureirod/Ant-colony-optimization/README.md

 # Ant-colony-optimization
-Python algorithm to find an optimized path through graphs
+Python algorithm to find an optimized path through a graph

 ## Computation

-environment.py embeds the class **environment**.
+*environment.py* embeds the class **environment**.
 This class is the one that should be used to compute the colony optimization.
 The method **step()** should be called every time you want to increment one step to your colony life.
 It performs various updates:

 - Evaporates pheromones on the roads
 - Ants secrete pheromones